 Spend the day at Makena Beach

-Makena is one of the most unspoiled beaches on the island, located in the southeast corner.
+Makena sits in the southeast corner of the island, one of its least developed beaches.
 It’s a big beach park backdropped by forests, and while it does attract crowds at times, there is a lot of room to spread out and several different entrances.

 A big part of the appeal is that there are different segments to explore.
 “Big Beach” is the main sandy stretch of Makena, but there’s also Oneuli Beach nearby (black sand, great for snorkeling), as well as a place called “Little Beach,” which is clothing optional.
 Plus, food trucks and hiking paths, like Puʻu Olai.